chroniclesofcode/cdb/README.md

 - Variant data types: store void*?
 Then we can't do optimizations later on with simd?
 - std::string on my machine is 32 bytes, don't really want to std::variant with 4 byte ints
 - decided to flyweight pattern: string intern all strings into an integer.
+- dynamically reading types -> each table has a vector of enums of types, which we can use to std::cin